 - If the applicant believes the judge mishandled the hearing, they can file for an appeals council review of the decision.
 This stage seldom overturns the judge's ruling, however.

 - The final appeal an applicant can make is in federal court.
-There, the applicant and an attorney can present their case for a final ruling outside of the SSA.
+There, the applicant and an representative can present their case for a final ruling outside of the SSA.